ISCHEMIC STROKE / ACUTE THERAPY

 • another analysis showed a higher incidence of sICH in patients with BP > 185/110; however, they had a better clinical outcome (mRS) compared to controls [Frank, 2013]

-• originally, IVT was contraindicated in hypoglycemia (< 2.7 mmol/l / 50 mg/dL) or hyperglycemia ( > 22 mmol/L / 400 mg/dL)
+• originally, IVT was contraindicated for hypoglycemia (< 2.7 mmol/l / 50 mg/dL) or hyperglycemia ( > 22 mmol/L / 400 mg/dL)

-• hypoglycemia in particular can lead to “stroke mimics”
+• hypoglycemia, in particular, can lead to “stroke mimics”

 • hyperglycemia is associated with a worse outcome and ↑ risk of sICH